 To cook spinach in small batches, start by washing and cleaning the spinach leaves thoroughly.
 Remove any damaged or discolored leaves.
 Next, heat a small amount of olive oil or butter in a pan over medium heat.
 Add a handful of spinach leaves to the pan and cook for about 2-3 minutes, stirring occasionally.

-See also How long after defrosting chicken should it be cooked
+See also How long should you cook spaghetti sauce

 Continue cooking the spinach in small batches until all the leaves are cooked.
 Avoid overcrowding the pan as this can cause the spinach to become mushy and lose its nutrients.
 Once all the spinach leaves are cooked, you can season them with salt, pepper, and any other desired spices or herbs.